 Making Homemade Truffle and Bliss Ball Dog Treats

-Truffle (bliss ball) style dog treats can be made using any combination of dog-friendly ingredients that you like, as long as they set firm.
-This usually requires using either ingredients that set when chilled (coconut oil is one of my favourites) and/or ingredients that will absorb moisture and firm up with some set time (coconut flour is one of my favourites).
-These strawberry banana truffle dog treats use both of those firmers, along with ground flax for a boost of healthiness and firming support.
+Truffle (bliss ball) dog treats can be made using any combination of dog-friendly ingredients, as long as they set firm.
+This usually requires using either ingredients that set when chilled (coconut oil is one of my favourites) and/or absorb moisture to firm up with time (coconut flour is one of my favourites).
+These strawberry banana truffle dog treats use both of those firmers, along with ground flax for extra healthiness and firming support.

 No-Bake Strawberry Banana Truffle Dog Treat Recipe

 Homemade Strawberry Banana Truffle Dog Treats

 The strawberries for these treats were fresh from our garden.
 Berries for truffles and other dog treats can be fresh or thawed from frozen, noting that the moisture levels in berries can vary quite a bit in juicy berries, especially if thawed from frozen.
 You may need to adjust your flour quantity or other add-in ingredients for texture to form your balls.
 The optional coatings can be adjusted, substituted, or omitted to suit your preferences and pup’s palette.

 - 1 ripe banana